RBSC/Carnivore2/Presets/presets_readme.txt

-CHOPLIFT.RCP	- RCP file for "ChopLifter" game PAINTER.RCP	- RCP file for "Painter" graphics editor QURAN.RCP	- RCP file for "Quran" cartridge dump (shared by Wbahnassi)
+CHOPLIFT.RCP	- RCP file for "ChopLifter" game PAINTER.RCP	- RCP file for "Painter" graphics editor QURAN.RCP	- RCP file for "Quran" cartridge dump (shared by Wbahnassi) EIDOLON.RCP	- RCP file for "Eidolon" game (shared by Carmeloco)

 Preset for certain SCC+ games is also included - SCCPLUS.RCP.
 Please see the readme.txt file for more information about this file.